PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    > - With the `-f` option you can choose a specific Dockerfile
 >    > - **Important:** Do not forget the dot `.` (which means: current directory) at the end
 >    > - Note the tag used: `2.4.x.01` as we know this is a first test and not the final image
+>    > - **Important:** The `myuser` name is important.
+This should be modified to correspond to your **Dockerhub** account.
+And will be used when the final version of the image is ready to be pushed it into DockerHub
 >    >
 >    > <p>&nbsp;</p>
 >    >